-Capacity planning keeps projects on track while making the most of your team’s time.
-It ensures that you’re matching what you need with what you have before your project kicks off, and helps you deliver work on time, on budget, and on scope.
+Capacity planning ensures that you’re matching what you need with what you have before your project kicks off.
+It helps you deliver work on time, on budget, and on scope.

 What is capacity planning?